tytydraco/yessleep/out/Old_Whispers_of_The_Desert.md

 "What do you mean, and how do you know my name?"
 I asked, my voice barely above a whisper.

-The stranger leaned in closer, his raspy voice making the hairs on my neck stand.
+The stranger leaned in closer, his raspy voice making the hairs on my neck stand up.
 "I know everyone and everything in these lands.
 There are legends whispered among the tribes, tales of creatures that stalk the night, wearing the skins of men and beast.”

 My blood ran cold as I continued listening to the stranger's words, my mind racing with images of ancient spirits and malevolent entities that lurked in the shadows.
 Things I believed were made up to scare children.